 How common is Autism?

-Today, it is estimated that one in every 110 children is diagnosed with autism, making it more common than childhood cancer, juvenile diabetes and pediatric AIDS combined.
+Today, it is estimated that 1 in every 54 children is diagnosed with autism, making it more common than childhood cancer, juvenile diabetes and pediatric AIDS combined.
 An estimated 1.5 million individuals in the U.S. and tens of millions worldwide are affected by autism.
 Government statistics suggest the prevalence rate of autism is increasing 10-17 percent annually.
 There is not established explanation for this increase, although improved diagnosis and environmental influences are two reasons often considered.
 Studies suggest boys are more likely than girls to develop autism and receive the diagnosis three to four times more frequently.
 Current estimates are that in the United States alone, one out of 70 boys is diagnosed with autism.

 What causes Autism?

 The simple answer is we don’t know.
 The vast majority of cases of autism are idiopathic, which means the cause is unknown.The more complex answer is that just as there are different levels of severity and combination of symptoms in autism, there are probably multiple causes.
 The best scientific evidence available to us today points toward a potential for various combinations of factors causing autism – multiple genetic components that may cause autism on their own or possibly when combined with exposure to as yet undetermined environmental factors.
 Timing of exposure during the child’s development (before, during or after birth) may also play a role in the development or final presentation of the disorder.